jakzal/zalas.pl/content/posts/collaboration-and-contract-tests/index.md

   image: "/collaboration-and-contract-tests/cover.png"
   alt: "Contract and collaboration tests"
   hiddenInSingle: true
+summary: A **collaboration test** is an example of interactions between the subject of the test and its collaborators often replaced with test doubles.
+A **contract test** confirms assumptions made in test doubles.
 ---

 A **collaboration test** is an example of interactions between the subject of the test and its collaborators.